habiba-furany/Asteroid-Diameter-Prediction/README.md

 ## 📈 Model Comparison

-The project compares multiple regression approaches to determine the best-performing model for asteroid diameter prediction.
+The project evaluates several regression models for asteroid diameter prediction, with XGBoost achieving the best performance at **95%** accuracy.

-(You can insert your best R² score here to strengthen the project 🔥)

 ---